atlassubbed/atlas-for-window/README.md

 ## caveats

+#### edge cases

 You don't need to worry about the edge cases.
 If the desired window size is greater or equal to the parent array size, the iterator will be run exactly once: either with the parent array as the window argument in the case of a unary iterator, or with the arguments `(0, parentArray.length)` in the case of a non-unary iterator.

+#### variable step size

+Currently, the step size cannot be changed.
+It seems like a rare use-case, so I might not implement it.
+If you need the step size to be the length of the window, consider using a simple for-loop and the modulus operator.